AntonioSilvaAzevedo/Web-Gobarber/README.md

 # GoBarber

-## :rocket: repository created to follow the development of the project according to its progress in the bootcamp. irie adding coomits as they develop.
+## :rocket: repository created to follow the development of the project according to its progress in the bootcamp.
+I will be adding the coomits as the development progresses.